-Selling, general, and administrative expenses ("SG&A")
+Selling, general, and administrative ("SG&A") expenses

-Selling, general, and administrative expenses ("SG&A") consist of indirect costs related to general management, marketing, and administration.
+SG&A expense consists of indirect costs related to general management, marketing, and administration.
 It is primarily composed of labor costs.
 These costs may be incurred at a segment level, for dedicated resources that are not client-facing, or at a corporate level.
 Corporate costs are allocated to segments on a consistent and rational basis.
-Fluctuations in our SG&A are primarily driven by changes in our administrative cost base, which is not directly driven by changes in our revenue.
+Fluctuations in our SG&A expense are primarily driven by changes in our administrative cost base, which is not directly driven by changes in our revenue.
 As part of our work for the U.S. federal government and many states, we allocate these costs using a methodology driven by the U.S. Federal Cost Accounting Standards.

-Our SG&A expense increased by \$22.7 million year-over-year, primarily driven by growth in our business, including additional spending in anticipation of future work.
+Our SG&A expense increased by \$48.7 million for the six months ended March 31, 2024 compared to the same period in fiscal year 2023, primarily driven by growth in our business, including additional spending in anticipation of future work.